-The purpose of an empowered product owner is to make sure that a government service or program is effective and meets people’s needs.
+The purpose of an empowered government product owner is to make sure that a government service or program is effective and meets people’s needs.

 “There must be a single product owner who has the authority and responsibility to assign tasks and work elements; make business, product, and technical decisions; and be accountable for the success or failure of the overall service.
 This product owner is ultimately responsible for how well the service meets the needs of its users, which is how a service should be evaluated.”

-A product owner is responsible for the effectiveness of the full experience of a product or service, not just a part of it.
+A government product owner is responsible for the effectiveness of the full experience of a product or service, not just a part of it.
 They consider feedback from external and internal users.
 They weigh the impact of changes against the costs and determine what improvements are necessary.

 Product owners are not part of the traditional departmental hierarchy.
 They are fully empowered to make decisions to improve the service.

-- departments that are part of the service report to the product owner and
+- Departments that are part of the service report to the product owner and

-- leadership supports their decision-making authority
+- Leadership supports their decision-making authority

 Product feedback loop

-The product owner manages feedback from elected officials, the community, departments, and management.
+The government product owner manages feedback from elected officials, the community, departments, and management.
 They listen to these four stakeholder groups, balance their needs, and improve the user experience of the service.

 For example, consider parking tickets and the product owner is someone in the parking division.
 Other departments such as finance, public works, or the police play roles in the process.